radius logo

 For instance, if there are delipidated buildings with lots of “broken windows” and trash on the streets, it will signal to the criminal element that is active in every neighborhood that the residents do not care and no one is paying attention, therefore, they have a lower probability of getting caught.
 Mayor Rudy Giuliani and Commissioner of the NYPD William Bratton used the concept of broken windows to clean up NYC in the mid 1990’s.

 So how does broken windows apply to businesses?
 Think back to that nasty gas station bathroom you had to use while on a road trip.
 What did it say to you about the overall state of the business?
 Would you have purchased food that was not pre-packaged?
 I sure wouldn’t.
 What if you own a coffee shop?
 And your bathrooms consistently have trash on the floor and are dirty?
 What will your customers think of the rest of your operations?
-To prevent broken windows from happening in your organization, there are five steps.
+To prevent broken windows from happening in your organization, there are five standards.

 1. Go on a fact-finding mission and find key items that call for standards.